bartosz-antosik/umfc-wave-tag/README.md

 ## Possible Improvements

 Accurate log of prompts' emissions could automate nearly everything.
+Most of the time in the workflow outlined above is consumed on entering names of the effects.
 Simple look-up table of responses ("kroki": "chodzenie", "obcasy", ...) could allow the system to skip prompts' identification workflow step and match responses to prompts reliably without any human intervention.